Aliases for FOXA2 Gene

 GeneCards Summary for FOXA2 Gene

 FOXA2 (Forkhead Box A2) is a Protein Coding gene.
-Diseases associated with FOXA2 include meckels diverticulum and maturity-onset diabetes of the young.
-Among its related pathways are L1CAM interactions and Regulation of beta-cell development.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription regulatory region DNA binding.
+Diseases associated with FOXA2 include meckel's diverticulum and non-functioning pancreatic endocrine tumor.
+Among its related pathways are Developmental Biology and Regulation of beta-cell development.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
 An important paralog of this gene is FOXE3.

 UniProtKB/Swiss-Prot for FOXA2 Gene